reyesayala/wa_network_request_compare/README.md

 * name - Name of the archive.
 * sort - (optional) Include to sort the output.

-### create-archive_urls.py
+### create_archive_urls.py
-This program takes the CSV or DB from the previous program and gets the Archive-It archive URL.
+This program takes the CSV or DB from the previous program and gets the Archive-It archive URL using the Archive-It API.
-> The output CSV file will have three columns, archive ID, URL ID, and URL.
+> The output CSV file will have four columns, archive ID, URL ID, date, and archived URL.

 Command syntax:
 ```